RinkiyaKeDad/500Words-frontend/README.md

 ## 500Words

 Write stories or articles in 500 words or less.
-Application has all CRUD features.
-Built using React.
+Users can sign up and not only read the articles posted by other users but also post their own articles to share with everyone .
+Application has all basic CRUD features.
+Built using the MERN stack.

 ### Deployed at